nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         There should be items in the inventory.

 * Test case: `delete 1`<br>
-   Expected: First item is deleted from the list.
+   Expected: First item from the list is deleted.
 Details of the deleted item shown in the status message.

 * Test case: `delete 0`<br>
   Expected: No item is deleted.
 Error details shown in the status message.